-Recently, Conjecture 1 was disproved by Cranston et al. \cite{cranston2021planar}, independently by Lan et al. \cite{lan2022improved} for $k\geq 11$ and sufficiently large $n$.
-In this paper, we focus on $k=7$ and prove the upperbound of the conjecture in this case.
-We show this upperbound is sharp for infinitely many $n$.
+Recently, Conjecture 1 was shown to be false for $k\geq 11$ by Cranston et al. \cite{cranston2021planar}, and independently by Lan et al. \cite{lan2022improved} In this paper, we focus on $k=7$ and prove the conjecture in this case.
+Moreover, we show this upper bound is sharp for infinitely many $n$.
 We also find a construction which shows the bound is also sharp for $ex_\p(n,\{K_4,C_7\})$.

 We denote the vertex and the edge sets of a graph $G$ by $V(G)$ and $E(G)$ respectively.
 We also denote the number of vertices and edges of $G$ by $v(G)$ and $e(G)$ respectively.
 The minimum degree of $G$ is denoted $\delta(G)$.
-The main ingredient of the result is as follows: \begin{theorem} Let $G$ be a $2$ connected, $C_7$-free planar graph on $n$ ($n\geq 8$) vertices with minimum degree $3$ and with any adjacent vertices having total degree at least $7$.
-Then \end{theorem} Here is the brief idea about how we will prove this theorem.
-First we embed $G$ on the plane and apply Lemma \ref{replacement} to obtain another embedded planar graph $G'$ with some properties and it suffices to prove $G'$ satisfies the inequality of Theorem \ref{pt}.
+The main ingredient of the result is as follows: \begin{theorem} Let $G$ be a $2$-connected, $C_7$-free plane graph on $n$ ($n\geq 8$) vertices with $\delta(G)\geq 3$ and with any adjacent vertices having total degree at least $7$.
+Then \end{theorem} Here is a brief summary about how we will prove this theorem.
+First we apply Lemma \ref{replacement} to obtain another plane graph $G'$ with some properties and it suffices to prove $G'$ satisfies the inequality of Theorem \ref{pt}.
 Then, with the trick of transformation into dual graph, we use Lemma \ref{smallblockslemma} and Lemma \ref{smallblocksonly} to obtain $e(G')\leq \frac{18}{7}n - \frac{48}{7}.$